-Additionally, when the –enforce_connectivity restraint is imposed (at step 6000 in SLOW mode, 2000 in FAST mode), an additional integer number will be printed to the right of the Support Volume and the results line will be kicked down one line.
+Additionally, when the –enforce_connectivity restraint is imposed (at step 6000 in SLOW mode, 2000 in FAST mode, 300 in MEMBRANE mode), an additional integer number will be printed to the right of the Support Volume and the results line will be kicked down one line.
 This number refers to the number of “features” that the –enforce_connectivity option counted, i.e. the number of separate blobs.
 If you see this number is 1, then that means shrinkwrap already got rid of all the other disconnected blobs of density and it won’t have much effect.
 This happens more often for simple globular particles.
 However, for less globular particle shapes, there are often several disconnected features at this early stage of the reconstruction, so the –enforce_connectivity restraint eliminates all of the minor features, retaining only the feature with the greatest density.
 It will look something like this:

 $ denss.py -f 6lyz.out Step Chi2 Rg Support Volume ----- --------- ------- -------------- 5999 5.62e+01 16.36 52234 1 8259 1.31e+00 14.34 42135

 Some notes about these values: